paul-schwendenman/homebrew-magic-log-ui/README.md

 ## How do I install these formulae?

-`brew install paul-schwendenman/magic-log-ui/magic-log-ui`
+`brew install paul-schwendenman/magic-log-ui/magic-log  `

-Or `brew tap paul-schwendenman/magic-log-ui` and then `brew install magic-log-ui`.
+Or `brew tap paul-schwendenman/magic-log-ui` and then `brew install magic-log`.

 ## Documentation